VenoMave: Targeted Poisoning Against Speech Recognition: Technical Background

-In hybrid \ac{ASR} systems, \acp{DNN} are typically used as an acoustic model to describe the probabilities of \ac{HMM} states: The \ac{HMM} mainly describes the language grammar, a phonetic description of all words, and context-dependencies of phonetic units and words.
+The task of an \ac{ASR} system is to automatically transcribe any spoken content from raw audio waveforms into text.
+Nowadays, these systems can be basically of two kinds: end-to-end systems and hybrid systems.
+The former refers to neural architectures where the network directly transforms the audio waveform into a character transcription.
+On the other hand, hybrid DNN/HMM systems combine a neural network with a statistical model; namely, a \ac{DNN} for acoustic modeling and a \acf{HMM}, used as the language model for cross-temporal information integration.

+Compared to end-to-end systems, hybrid systems continue to offer greater flexibility because of their decoupled acoustic and language model.
+This, in turn, makes reusing or fine-tuning the individual models significantly easier and computationally less expensive.
+Furthermore, unlike large and monolithic end-to-end systems, the acoustic modeling of hybrid systems can be built closer to the user's personal device and away from the cloud, alleviating the privacy concerns of customers~\cite{coucke-20-numberassistants}.
+For these reasons~\cite{wang-19-overview-end2end}, hybrid \ac{ASR} systems continue to be used in practice by commercial products such as Amazon's Alexa, or very recently by Sonos's Voice Control~\cite{coucke-20-numberassistants}.

-\begin{itemize} \item[(i)]\textbf{Feature Extraction.} The raw waveform input is typically processed into a feature representation that should ideally preserve all relevant information (\eg phonetic information that describes the smallest acoustic unit of speech) while discarding the unnecessary remainders (\eg acoustic properties of the room).
-We divide the input waveform into overlapping frames of fixed length, and process each frame using the \ac{DFT} to obtain a frequency representation in the form of a spectrogram.
-We further calculate commonly used \acp{MFCC} features~\cite{stevens-37-scale}, which consider the logarithmic frequency perception of the human auditory system.
-For this purpose, a Mel-scaled filterbank~\cite{shannon-03-comparative} is applied to the spectrogram representation, and the output is further processed by applying a \ac{DCT}.
-The resulting \ac{MFCC} features are augmented by their first and second derivatives to represent the temporal structure of the input.
+Figure~\ref{fig:asr_overview} provides an overview of the main system components of a modern DNN/HMM hybrid system: \begin{itemize}[topsep=3pt, itemsep=3pt, partopsep=3pt, parsep=3pt] \item \emph{MFCCs Extraction.} The raw waveform input is typically processed into a feature representation that should ideally preserve all relevant information (\eg phonetic information that describes the smallest acoustic unit of speech) while discarding the unnecessary remainders (\eg acoustic properties of the room).
+Therefore, the input waveform is divided into overlapping frames of fixed length, and each frame is processed to obtain \acp{MFCC} features~\cite{stevens-37-scale}. \acp{MFCC} features consider the logarithmic frequency perception of the human auditory system and are a very common feature representation for \ac{ASR} systems.

-\item[(ii)]\textbf{Neural Network.} In hybrid \ac{ASR} systems, \acp{DNN} are typically used as an acoustic model to describe the probabilities of \ac{HMM} states.
-The \ac{HMM} mainly describes the language grammar, a phonetic description of all words, and context-dependencies of phonetic units and words.
+\item \emph{Acoustic Model DNN.} At the core of the system, the \ac{DNN} is used as the acoustic model to predict the probabilities for distinct speech sounds (i.e., \emph{phones}) for a given input frame.
+The phonetic description itself together with context dependencies and language grammar are described by the \ac{HMM} states.
+Thus, the \ac{DNN} outputs pseudo-posteriors for each input frame, which describe the probabilities for each of the \ac{HMM} states.